shauneccles/shauneccles/README.md

 _Intensive Care Nurse passionate about using technology and automation to drive system efficiencies and improved experiences for staff and patients.
 Deeply committed to understanding complex, multi-domain problems and utilising User-centered design processes to implement Agile, DevOps focused solutions._

 ## Currently Projects
-- Professionally, I am undertaking a secondment within the Digital Health division of [Alfred Health](https://www.alfredhealth.org.au) as a Clinical Business Analyst, delivering agile solutions to time critical issues across the organisation.
+- Professionally, I am working within the Digital Health division of [Alfred Health](https://www.alfredhealth.org.au) as a Clinical Business Analyst, delivering agile solutions to time critical issues across the organisation.
 - In my spare time, I enjoy contributing to [LedFx](https://www.github.com/LedFx/LedFx), a realtime music visualization tool using python to convert sound to light.
 This project has helped mature my python, CI/CD and community collaboration skills.

 ## Links: